Linux

 ProtectClock setting

-Learn how to harden systemd units by limiting access to clock information with the ProtectClock unit setting.
+Harden system and user services by restricting systemd units to access clock information with the ProtectClock unit setting.

 How to clear systemd journal logs by time